VenturaNotes/Knowledge/Mathematics/Discrete Math/sanfoundry/(Home Page) Discrete Mathematics MCQ by Sanfoundry.md

 				- Raju bowls
 			- This statement will always be false since Q is false and the only way for an implication to be false is if hypothesis is True and conclusion is false.
 				- Sahil gets out on first ball
-- (7) The truth value ‘9 is prime then 3 is even’.
+- (7) The truth value '9 is prime then 3 is even'.
 	- True.
 First part of statement is false so implication will always be true.
 - (8) Let P: I am in Delhi.; Q: Delhi is clean.; then q $\land$ p(q and p) is?
 	- Delhi is clean and I am in Delhi
 		- The connector is 'and'
 - (9) Let P: This is a great website, Q: You should not come back here.
-Then ‘This is a great website and you should come back here.’ is best represented by?
+Then 'This is a great website and you should come back here.' is best represented by?
 	- $P \land \lnot Q$
 - (10) Let P: We should be honest., Q: We should be dedicated., R: We should be overconfident.
-Then ‘We should be honest or dedicated but not overconfident.’ is best represented by?
+Then 'We should be honest or dedicated but not overconfident'. is best represented by?
 	- $P \lor Q \land \lnot R$
 ### (1.2) Logic and Bit Operations
 - (1) Which of the following bits is the [[negation]] of the bits “010110”?